Robert-RKKR/AlpenWege/README.md

 - **Models**:
     - **`AchievementModel`**: Defines an achievement, including criteria for unlocking, category (e.g., effort-based, region-based), and visual representation.

-# AlpenWeg Django Application Stack
+# AlpenWege Django Application Stack

-This document outlines the selected technology stack for the AlpenWeg project, focused on maintainability, performance, and usability.
+This document outlines the selected technology stack for the AlpenWege project, focused on maintainability, performance, and usability.

 ## 🔐 Authentication